 European Hematology Exam

-The next European Hematology Exam will take place on June 13, 2018, the day before the 23rd EHA Congress begins in Stockholm.
+The 3rd European Hematology Exam will take place during the 24th EHA Congress in Amsterdam, The Netherlands.

 What is the European Hematology Exam?